Skip to main content

 How many poos a day is normal?

-Most people have a fairly regular pooing pattern.
-Studies suggest 98% of people go between three times a day and three times a week.
+Most people have a fairly regular pattern of going to the toilet.
+Most of us go between 3 times a day and 3 times a week.
 Many people tend to go at about the same time every day.

-Some medical conditions, such as inflammatory bowel disease (Crohn's disease and ulcerative colitis) or diverticular disease, can lead to frequent, loose bowel motions.
-But if you don't have an underlying medical condition directly affecting your bowels, many of the factors that determine how often you open your bowels relate to your diet and lifestyle.
+Some medical conditions - such as inflammatory bowel disease (Crohn's disease and ulcerative colitis) or diverticular disease - can lead to frequent, loose poos.
+But if you don't have an underlying medical condition that affects many of the factors that determine how often you open your bowels relate to your diet and lifestyle.

-Physical activity helps stimulate peristalsis - co-ordinated movements of the rings of muscle around your bowels that propel food through your digestive system.
+Physical activity helps stimulate co-ordinated movements of the rings of muscle around your bowels that propel food through your digestive system (peristalsis).
 So being physically active doesn't just strengthen your heart and lungs - it can help keep you regular too.

-Many medicines can cause looser stools or constipation as a side effect - common examples include:
+Many medicines can cause looser poos or constipation as a side effect - common examples include:

-If you're taking medication and you feel it might be linked to constipation, your pharmacist will be happy to advise.
+If you're taking medication and you feel it might be linked to constipation, your pharmacist will be able to help you.

-Fibre in your diet - wholemeal and whole grain foods, vegetables, fruits, pulses, beans and lentils are all good sources - helps bulk out your stools, allowing you to go more regularly and with less straining.
+Fibre in your diet - wholemeal and whole grain foods, vegetables, fruits, pulses, beans and lentils are all good sources.
+These help bulk out your poos, allowing you to go more regularly and with less straining.

 If you're dehydrated, more water from your gut will be reabsorbed into your system.
 This makes poos smaller, harder and more difficult to pass.